cod3monk/showfloor-heatmap/README.md

 # showfloor-heatmap
-SC16 showfloor heatmap
+SC17 showfloor heatmap

 Reads data from a Cisco Prime and turns it into a heatmap.
-Needs manual input for AP locations
+Needs manual input for AP locations.
+Also support live bandwidth heatmaps, which update in realtime with [sFlow-RT](http://sflow-rt.com/).

+## Example Images

 ## How to run